GMGeor/TicketSystemDemo4WatsonAssistantIntegration/README.md

 It provides endpoints for creation, update, list and deletion of tickets.

 The aim of this app is to server as back end for a Watson Assistant(WA) chatbot.
 WA can communicate with REST API app via custom extensions.
 A custom extension can be created using app's Swagger documentation(specificaly Open API3).
-So in the app creation is used [flask_restx](https://flask-restx.readthedocs.io/en/latest/)
+So in the app is used [flask_restx](https://flask-restx.readthedocs.io/en/latest/)
-Flask extension for swagger documentation.
+Flask extension for the swagger documentation generation.

 The application uses a DB2 cloud service for persitant store.